All Products

 Deployment strategies

-You can use a deployment set to distribute your ECS instances to different physical servers to ensure high service availability and implement underlying disaster recovery.
-If you specify a deployment set when you create ECS instances, the instances are created and distributed based on the deployment strategy that you preset for the deployment set within the specified region.
+If you specify a deployment set when you create ECS instances, the instances are created and distributed based on the deployment strategy that you preset for the deployment set in the specified region.

 Deployment sets support the following deployment strategies: